Casterlabs/caffeinated-sdk/Chat Bot/index.md

 const PLATFORMS: KoiPlatform[]; // All enums.

 // The event that triggered this script.
-Always a KoiRichMessageEvent, which you can inspect the Java definition here:
+Usually a KoiRichMessageEvent, which you can inspect the Java definition here:
 // https://github.com/Casterlabs/caffeinated/blob/dev/app/Koi/src/main/java/co/casterlabs/koi/api/types/events/RichMessageEvent.java
-const event: KoiEvent;
+// Take note that during Shouts, this will be a SubscriptionEvent, FollowEvent, etc. const event: KoiEvent;
 ```